 Assembly Minority Leader Brian Kolb: Legislature Should Declare “State Of Financial Emergency”

-Urges Governor Paterson to request the state Legislature to pass legislation declaring a “state of financial emergency”
+(Albany, NY) – Assembly Minority Leader Brian M. Kolb (R,I,C-Canandaigua) sent Governor David Paterson a letter this morning urging that he request the state Legislature to pass legislation formally declaring a “state of financial emergency.”